make-software/casper-wallet/README.md

 Write tests into `e2e-tests` folder.

-To run e2e tests, you must use npm script `npm run e2e:chrome:ui:popup` or `e2e:chrome:ui:onboarding`.
-Tests are run in UI mode.
+To run e2e tests, you must use npm script `` or `e2e:chrome:ui:onboarding`.npm run e2e:chrome:ui:popup Tests are run in UI mode.

 All information